It’s Valentine’s Day, which means love is on the mind.

 One of the ways to nurture healthy relationships is to practice gratitude.
 Expressing gratitude towards a partner can boost positivity for both parties.
 Relationships are hard work.
 You need to invest time in them.
 Make an effort to spend time together, accept one another, practice forgiveness and allow ourselves to be vulnerable.

 Healthy relationships can add not only years to our lives but also give us a greater sense of purpose in the years that we have.
-You owe it to yourself and to those around you to nurture at least a few close relationships – you are likely to find that doing so is more than worth the effort.
+You owe it to yourself and to those around you to nurture your close relationships – you’ll probably find it’s more than worth the effort.